nehabhatt1503/Network-Traffic-Analysis/Wireshark/readme.md

 <details>
 <summary>Packet List</summary>
-<p> In this window, we see a summary line of each packet that includes the fields listed below by default.
-We can add or remove columns to change the information presented. </p>
+<h7>In this window, we see a summary line of each packet that includes the fields listed below by default.
+We can add or remove columns to change the information presented. </h7>
-< Number- Order the packet that arrived in Wireshark >
+<p> Number- Order the packet that arrived in Wireshark </p>
-+ Time- Unix time format /
+<p> Time- Unix time format </p>
-+ Source- Source IP /
+<p> Source- Source IP </p>
-+ Destination- Destination IP /
+<p> Destination- Destination IP </p>
-+ Protocol- The protocol used (TCP, UDP, DNS, ETC.) /
+<p> Protocol- The protocol used (TCP, UDP, DNS, ETC.) </p>
-+ Information- Information about the packet.
+<p> Information- Information about the packet.
 This field can vary based on the type of protocol used within.
-It will show, for example, what type of query It is for a DNS packet.
+It will show, for example, what type of query It is for a DNS packet. </p>

 </details>